Aswystun/Hey_Day/README.md

 ```

-### Then, the command will ask the user for their name
+### Then, the echo command will ask the user for their name
 ```bash
 echo "What is your name?"
 ```